 Therapy aims to control swelling and maintain normal levels of pressure within the eye.
 A variety of drugs, including antibiotics and corticosteroids, may be used.

-Corneal ulcers may develop when the eye is not lubricated enough (for example, when there are not enough tears).
-They also may be caused by scratches or other injuries.
-Sometimes, the cornea erodes and weakens, resulting in a bulge.
-Iris prolapse is an abnormal shift of the iris.
+Corneal ulcers may develop when the eye is not lubricated enough (tear production is inadequate) or be caused by trauma (scratches or other injuries).
+Ulcers can become complicated and serious if infections occur.
+If you notice any increase in tearing, squinting, discoloration of the cornea, bulging of the cornea, or other abnormalities, a visit to the veterinarian is warranted.
 Dogs, cats, and horses are more likely to develop these problems, but they can be seen in other small animals as well.
-These conditions usually require immediate surgery, followed by appropriate medications.
-Potential complications include scarring or pigmentation of the cornea, cataract formation, and rarely, infection.
+Some conditions require immediate surgery to save the eye.
+Potential complications include scarring or pigmentation of the cornea, and cataract formation.

 The lens of the eye can become dislocated and push forward.
 Lens dislocation usually affects middle-aged dogs of the terrier breeds.
 It is most common in Smooth and Wire Fox Terriers and Jack Russell Terriers.
 The eye may bulge from excess fluid and high intraocular pressure and appear red.
 Spasm of the eyelid and tearing may be evident.
-Treatment consists of lowering the pressure within the eye to normal levels.
-The lens is removed as soon as possible.
-Topical and systemic (whole body) antibiotics and corticosteroids are usually prescribed.
+Treatment consists of lowering the pressure within the eye to normal levels and removal of the lens.
+Complications of lens removal include glaucoma and retinal detachment.

 Acute loss of vision may occur with many eye disorders, brain or nerve diseases, or generalized illnesses.
 Blindness may be sudden.
 Usually, vision is lost in both eyes at the same time, but loss of vision in one eye can occur.
 For acute vision loss, large amounts of the retina must be involved.
 The optic nerve may be damaged.
 Evaluation of vision requires a thorough examination.
 However, because visual field evaluation cannot be performed in animals, subjective tests of vision are necessary.
 The veterinarian may perform tests of your pet’s response to flashing lights, moving objects, and other images.
 Referral to a veterinary ophthalmologist may be required.